-In July 2020, Safe Passages acquired the Super Stars Literacy Program previously operated by the non-profit organization of the same name.
+In July 2020, Safe Passage acquired the Super Stars Literacy Program previously operated by the non-profit organization of the same name.
 Safe Passages has been dedicated to serving Oakland’s students and their families for over two decades.
 We implement a continuum of services birth through college and career serving over 4200 students and families each year.
 We offer a robust menu of services that support academic success and social-emotional development for children of color.
 We implement successful literacy, academic support, and enrichment programs preschool through 12 grades at many schools in Oakland and Alameda County.

 COVID-19 dramatically changed our world, including the way we support learning.
 Since shelter in place in March, Safe Passages reorganized our service delivery model to meet the pressing and urgent needs of our families and children.
 With unprecedented rates of unemployment, the financial fallout of this pandemic particularly impacts low-wage, hourly employees who tend to have less job security than salaried workers and, due to the nature of their work, tend to have less money in savings.